LeM0n17/FSI-SEED-LABS-/LOGBOOK4.md

 you get this program to run your own malicious code, instead of /bin/ls?
 If you can, is your malicious code running with the root privilege?
 Describe and explain your observations.
-- Após a realização desta tarefa, concluimos que alterando a variável de ambiente PATH, e criando um executável com um nome igual ao do executável desejado, é possível executar qualquer programa, mesmo malicioso.
+- Após a realização desta tarefa, concluimos que alterando a variável de ambiente 'PATH', e criando um executável com um nome igual ao do executável desejado, é possível executar qualquer programa, mesmo malicioso.
 Além disso, foi possível verificar que o código estava a ser executado com previlégios de *root*.